risingwavelabs/risingwave-docs-legacy/cloud/organization-rbac.md

 ## Security principal

-RBAC in RisingWave Cloud applies to both service accounts and users, which are considered security principals within the platform.
-These security principals are authenticated and authorized to perform various operations and access resources in RisingWave Cloud.
+A security principal refers to an entity that is authenticated and authorized to perform various operations and access resources in RisingWave Cloud.
+You can assign a role to any of these security principals:

-Security principals in RisingWave Cloud have distinct purposes:

-- Service accounts: Typically represents an application.
+- Service account: Typically represents an application.
 It accesses RisingWave Cloud resources on the application's behalf, using API keys for authentication.

-- Users: Typically represents an individual user who interacts with resources via the user interface.
+- User: Typically represents an individual user who interacts with resources via the user interface.

 ## Role permissions and limitations